chocolatey/choco-wiki/ChocolateyFAQs.md

 Things to note:
 * We have trusted packages, and those packages skip human review/moderation.
 * A maintainer can not moderate his/her own pkgs.
-* You can see if a package has been verified by the green circle next to it's name on the package page.
+* You can see if a package has been verified by the green circle next to its name on the package page.
 If it is green or red, it will also be a clickable link.
 To see all packages verified, see https://gist.github.com/choco-bot
 * Besides trusted packages, a package version is never approved without a moderator clicking approve.

 <a id="markdown-how-does-the-moderation-review-process-work" name="how-does-the-moderation-review-process-work"></a>